sreeramsunkara/TAS-Workshop-CAH/README.md

 cf push
 ```

-- Once the `cf push` has completed, we can test our code by openning a browser at `http://userID-cities-hello.apps.ourpcf.com` where `userID` maps to the UserID you have been using throughout this workshop.
+- Once the `cf push` has completed, we can test our code by opening a browser at `http://userID-cities-hello.apps.ourpcf.com` where `userID` maps to the UserID you have been using throughout this workshop.

 ![](./images/Welcome-Lab7.png)